dpbenalcazar/ArtificialDilation/README.md

 python Demo.py
 ```

 The Matlab demo was programmed as a Matlab App.
 First change directories to the folder named Matlab/ and then execute the following command.
-The slide bar will change the dilation level in real time, and the scrol element will switch automatically to the desired image.
+The slide bar will change the dilation level in real time, and the scroll element will switch automatically to the desired image.

 ```matlab
 Demo.mlapp